“Y’all better hurry.”

 And so concluded the worst fishing trip I’ve ever been on.
 Sure, I’ve been on trips where I got wet and cold, didn’t catch any fish, had nightmares, and been heckled from the river bank, but usually not all at once.
 But here’s the thing: we were still on a fishing adventure.
 We were still out there on our own, making decisions.
 Yes, they were not life and death, and they turned out to be bad ones, but there is a certain sense of self worth and accomplishment when you get yourself back to the car in one soggy depressed piece.
 If everything had gone right, there would be no story to tell, no hook, no lasting memory.
 Now, I’ll have a tale I’m sure will grow over time to include lightning strikes, raging rapids, us cracking the GORP code, and many, many fish because if we are honest with ourselves, reality is just the starting point for a good fish story.

-Smallmouth Bass of the Fly
+Tips for Catching Smallmouth Bass on the Fly

 Smallmouth bass are a great gamefish due to their hard fight, large size, year-round availability, and aggressive topwater takes.
 Here in the Southeast, the bronzeback is the top warm water species to target and are prevalent in most rivers and streams.
 Despite their assets, the smallmouth is often overlooked as a gamefish on the fly as most serious bass fishermen head for lakes and most serious river anglers head for trout streams.
 Fishing big rivers for smallies is the best of both, so here’s what you’ll need.